actionml/docs.actionml.com/ur_version_log.md

 # The Universal Recommender Version Log

+The latest version has several ease of installation improvements, for instance it is no longer required to build a special version of Apache Mahout.

-## Git Tag: v0.7.3
+## 0.7.3

+ - Support for cross recommendations like "viewed this bought that" or previewed this watched that".
+Used to help find things in a browsing/searching scenario.
  - Switched to using `python3` wherever python is invoked.
 Before this release it was assumed that the environment mapped `python` to `python3` which is required for PIO 0.12+ and the UR 0.7+.
-Since many distros have `python` invoke python 2.7 and `python3` is needed to invoke python 3.6 we now do also.
+Since many distros have `python` invoke python 2.7 and `python3` invokes python 3.6 we now do also.
- - Support for cross recommendations like "people who have viewed similar pages have bought these items".
-Used to help find things in a browsing/searching scenario.

 ## 0.7.2